Legio III Augusta: Veteran towns

 One veteran town from the Third Augustan Legion (and actually other legions in the Empire) was Thuburbo Majus.
 Here colonies were arranged granting veterans with, at the most, ¾ an acre of land.
 Although they were considered retired, these veterans were still involved in the protection of the provinces.
 Therefore, their colonies were spread out according to the Legion's strategic plan, and members actually guarded the areas.
 They sometimes built towers or ditches to be even more secure.
-Regardless of the militaristic constructions in the town, there were still beautiful public buildings such as a forum, mosaic floors, baths, churches and temples.
+Regardless of the militaristic constructions in the town, there were still public buildings such as a forum, mosaic floors, baths, churches and temples.

 Another town founded by Nerva especially for veterans was Cuicul (now Djémila), "the beautiful" in the 1st century.
 The Legion also helped protect this town just as in Thuburbo Majus.
 The town is located on a hill and the lower part was the original foundation.
 It was later extended up the hill as more and more commercial activity occurred.
 Originally, at the end of the 1st century, there was a forum built.
 This later became known as the North Forum because another was built in the 3rd century.
-The second forum included a beautiful temple to Septimius Severus.
+The second forum included a temple to Septimius Severus.
 The staircase in the temple was wonderful, "…the most impressive flight of steps ever to be built to such an edifice in North Africa."
 There was a paved road that connected the two forums and upon walking, temples, buildings, homes and even the old market area could be seen.
 The wealthier veterans were able to construct baths and mosaics around the town.
 This made the area even more beauteous.